Soldato: Duties and advantages

 An associate can only be promoted to soldier after a period of being "on record" with an incumbent member of a family.
-He must be sponsored by the incumbent soldier's caporegime (capo or captain), and personally cleared by the family's boss.
+He must be sponsored by the incumbent soldier's caporegime (capo or captain), promoted by the underboss and personally cleared by the family's boss.
 Once inducted into the Mafia, a soldier is now part of a crew, a collection of soldiers and associates working under a capo.
 A soldier's main responsibility is to earn money and give a portion of his profits up to his capo.
 Under most circumstances, a soldier never receives orders directly from the boss.
 Rather, the boss passes orders down the chain of command to the soldiers.

 They also serve as muscle of their crime family.
 Like an associate, he can also be relied on to commit acts of intimidation, threats, violence and murder.
 The soldier is obliged to obey orders from his capo to commit murder for his crime family.
 As a made man, he is bound by the Mafia code of omertà and must serve loyally for life.
 Although a soldier ranks at the lowest level of the family, he has several advantages over an associate.
 Most notably, he is considered untouchable in the criminal underworld.
 If another mobster wants to kill a soldier, it is compulsory that he gets permission from the soldier's boss, and only then for an egregious violation of Mafia rules.
 In contrast, an associate can be killed solely on a soldier's whim.
 For example, when Philadelphia crime family associate Nicodemo Scarfo, Jr. was almost killed by a warring faction of the family, his father, Nicodemo "Little Nicky" Scarfo, Sr., pulled some strings to get him inducted into the Lucchese crime family, protecting him from any possible attacks in the future.
 Killing a soldier without getting the boss's permission is considered taboo in mob circles and can lead to the perpetrator of the murder getting killed himself.
 The lone exception to this rule is when the boss himself calls a soldier in; this may be because the soldier's capo has fallen into disfavor and the boss wants him killed.

 A soldier has the responsibilities of all made men.
 He must vow to stay loyal to the Mafia for life and earn his superiors money.
 Whenever he is called for by his superiors, he must oblige without reservation.
 He must also never cooperate with authorities in any way and must serve out prison sentences without complaint.
 In exchange for their loyalty they have full access to their crime family's protection, power and connections.
 His organization is also expected to look after his family and sometimes pay for legal fees if he serves a prison sentence.